notify Key Takeaways

 What Is the Maximum Security Deposit Amount a Landlord Can Charge in Virginia?

-Virginia law caps the security deposit amount at the equivalent of two months’ rent.
+Virginia law caps the full security deposit maximum amount at the equivalent of two months’ rent.

-If the rental agreement charges, say, $1,500, then the security deposit you charge the tenant must not exceed $3,000.
+If the lease agreement charges, say, $1,500, then the security deposit a landlord charges the tenant must not exceed $3,000.

-You must also allow the tenant, upon request, to fulfill security deposit costs rather than maintain the insurance costs at any point during the lease or rental agreement.
+Landlords must also allow the tenant, upon request, to fulfill security deposit costs rather than maintain the insurance costs at any point during the lease agreement.
 If the property owners or landlord fails to do so, there may be legal consequences.

 Can Landlords in Virginia Charge Tenants an Additional Pet Deposit?

-Sure, you can do this!
-You can charge a tenant with pets an additional pet security deposit to cover potential damage their furry companion can cause to the rental unit.
-Also, the law doesn’t prevent Virginia landlords from asking tenants for a pet rent.
+Sure, landlords can do this!
+Landlords can charge a tenant with pets additional security deposits to cover potential damage their furry companion can cause to the rental unit.
+Also, the law doesn’t prevent Virginia landlords from asking tenants for a pet rent as additional fees.

 If you consider charging tenants a pet deposit or a pet rent, you must keep two things in mind.
 One, that the total security deposit (move-in deposit and pet deposit) must not exceed 2X the rent.

-Whatever label you decide to use to ask for money, the total amount must abide by the state’s limit.
-Whether that is a “pet deposit” or “damage deposit”.
+Whatever label the landlord decides to use to ask for money, the total amount must abide by the state’s limit.
+Whether that is a “pet deposit” or “damage deposit,” or other fees.

-Two, you must exempt disabled tenants from paying for their emotional support animals.
+Two, landlords must exempt disabled tenants from paying for their emotional support or service animals.
 Both the Fair Housing Act (FHA) and the Americans with Disabilities Act (ADA) classify disability as a protected class.

-After all, assistance animals, including companion animals and service animals aren’t pets.
+After all, service animals, including companion animals, aren’t pets.
 They are working animals!

 Are Move-in Inspection Reports Required in Virginia?

 Yes!
 In Virginia, landlords are required to provide tenants with a written report describing the dwelling unit's move-in condition.
-If you fail to do so, you may forfeit the right to claim any portion of the tenant’s deposit after they move out.
+If the landlord fails to notify the tenant of this report, the landlord may forfeit the right to claim any portion of the tenant’s deposit after they move out.

-Additionally, you must also provide the Virginia tenant with a written notice or statement of their rights and responsibilities.
-Some of those rights include, a right to:
+Additionally, the landlord must also notify and present the Virginia tenant with a written notice or statement of their rights and responsibilities.
+Some of those rights include a right to:

 A written lease and rental agreement.